tomaszs/Spoticy/README.md

 # Spoticy - A Private Music Server

-Spoticy is a private music server.
+Spoticy is a private, free, open source, zero knowledge music server and player.
 It allows you to build your own playlist of music, and listen to it from anywhere in the world.

 # Key Spoticy features: